-During the year the Board contracted the University of Southern Queensland to develop GNSS guidelines and review the Board's Competency Frameworks.
+During the year the Board contracted the University of Southern Queensland to review the Board's Competency Frameworks.
 Dr Glenn Campbell is a Board member and an academic staff member of the university.
-The Board also appointed an experienced surveyor and trained investigator from the RPS Gold Coast office to investigate a complaint on behalf of the Board.
-Mr Gregg Purcell is a Board member and the Technical Director - Survey of RPS.
 All work was completed for the Board at commercial rates.